geog3540/ncosborne/README.md

-# ncosborne
-This is my portfolio for Geographic Visualization Visual Studio did not work.
-This is terrible.
+# This is a repository for my Geovisualization Portfolio.
-GEOG3540/ncosborne - Nina Osborne